 A review of the Magic: the Gathering Duel Decks: Mind vs Might, featuring classic Legendary Creatures Jhoira of the Ghitu and Lovisa Coldeyes.

 Granted, this and some other cards in the deck were a bit more expensive before the announcement of these Duel Decks deck lists.
 In particular, Beacon of Tomorrows was an $8 card from the Fifth Dawn set before the reprint, and is now about $1.50 for the new printing.
-Both Coat of Arms and Beacon of Tomorrows do see casual and Commander play.
-But these couple of cards are hardly worth buying a $25 Duel Deck product.
+Both Coat of Arms and Beacon of Tomorrows do see Kitchen Table Magic and Commander play.
+But these couple of cards were hardly worth buying a $25 Duel Deck.

 However, these Duel Decks have a lot more to them than the retail value of the individual cards.
 Let's take a look and see if it's worth buying the Mind VS Might Duel Decks, even just for fun.

 1 Jori En, Ruin Diver